Finnish–Novgorodian wars: Swedish and Papal involvement

-Final war
+13th century

-The final known conflict between Yem and Novgorod took place in the 1220s, following decades of peace, at least in the chronicles.
+Another conflict between Yem and Novgorod took place in the 1220s.
 After having secured his power in Novgorod by 1222, Grand Prince Yaroslav II of Vladimir organized a series of attacks against Estonia, Yem and Karelia.

-The offensive against Yem took place in winter 1226–27.
+1220s campaign accounts

+The Novgorod First Chronicle (NPL) briefly reports a conflict in the year 1227 (6735):

+By contrast, the Laurentian Codex (Lav.) mentions Yaroslav holding a campaign against the Yam' in the winter of the year 1226 (6734), with many more details:

-The same winter Yaroslav, son of Vsevolod left Novgorod over the sea against Yem where no else Novgorodian prince had been able to dwell; and he conquered the land and returned to Novgorod praising God with many prisoners.
+The same winter Yaroslav, son of Vsevolod left Novgorod over the sea against Yem where no else Russian prince had been able to dwell; and he conquered the land and returned to Novgorod praising God with many prisoners.
 When those who were accompanying him could not handle all the prisoners, they killed some of them but released many more.

-The Yem retaliatory expedition in summer 1228 against Ladoga, allegedly with more than 2000 men ended in disaster, as described by the Novgorod First Chronicle.
+The Yem retaliatory expedition in summer 1228 (6736) against Ladoga, allegedly with more than 2000 men ended in disaster, as described by the Novgorod First Chronicle.

 The Yem came to Lake Ladoga to war, and word about that came to Novgorod on the Ascension Day of the Christ (6.8).
 And Novgorodians took their barges and rowed to Ladoga with prince Yaroslav.
 Vladislav, the bailiff at Ladoga, and the people of Ladoga did not wait for the Novgorodians, but went after them (Finns) in boats where they were fighting, met with them and fought them; and then came night, and they (people of Ladoga) landed on an island, but Finns were on the coast with prisoners; for they had been fighting close to the lake near the landing place, and in Olonets.
 The same night they asked for peace, but the bailiff and the people of Ladoga did not grant it; and they killed all the prisoners and ran into forests, after abandoning their ships.
 Many of them fell there, but their boats were burned. -- And of those who had come, 2000 or more were killed, God knows; and the rest (who had not fled) were all killed.